As zero energy home builders, we talk a lot about home energy efficiency.

 Established by the Residential Energy Services Network (RESNET), the HERS score is the gold standard in home energy efficiency.
 Launched in 2006, more than 2.64 million homes now have HERS rating.

 Mostly designed for new and renovated homes, HERS Index scores range from 0 to 150.
-The lower the score, the better the HERS rating is (or home energy efficiency).
+The lower the score, the better the HERS rating index is (or home energy efficiency).
 The chart below illustrates HERS Index score distributions:

 As you can see, there are multiple reference points against which you can measure the energy efficiency of a property.
 Existing homes, ones that have been lived in for decades, have an average HERS score of 130.
 The average new home scores 100 (reference home on the chart).